Tax deductions can save self-employed therapists money. But if you don’t know what qualifies as a write off, you’ll miss out.

 The subscription costs of software you use for booking client appointments is 100% tax deductible.
 So is the cost of any software you use to invoice clients or provide them with receipts.

-Some invoicing software, such as Freshbooks, collects a percentage of your revenue when clients pay by credit card.
+Most billing software, such as Ivy Pay or Stripe, collect a percentage of your revenue when clients pay by credit card.
 This fee is also tax deductible.

 When you use Heard, all of your expenses are tracked and categorized for you—so you never need to worry about missing out on tax savings.